toluolatubosun/hacker-news-scraper/README.md

+# Hacker News Scraper

+This is an application that does the following:
+- Periodically scrapes the latest posts on Hacker News and stores them in a database
+- Alerts active users in real-time when a new post is added on Hacker News via a web socket connection
+- Sends the number of new posts within the last 5 minutes to the client via a web socket connection (only on initial connection)
+- Provides an API for basic CRUD operations
+  - Register a new user
+  - Login a user
+  - Logout a user
+  - Refresh a user's token
+  - Get Logged in user

 # Backend

+## Technologies Used

+- Node.js
+- Prisma
+- PostgreSQL
+- Express.js
+- Socket.io
+- Bruno

 ## Setting Up Prisma

 Ensure you have the `DATABASE_URL` environment variable set in a `.env` file in the root of the project, which is the connection string to your database.

 ```.env